NO-MONKEY/CBAS-SAP/README.md

 ## Introduction
 To allow organizations using enterprise business applications to determine an achievable, tailored-to approach defining actionable targets and measurable results, with the capability to scale by strengthening people, leveraging processes, and enhancing the use of tools.
-The Core Business Application Security (CBAS) project is designed to combine different industry standards and expertise from various security professionals to provide a comprehensive framework to align the measures for enterprise application security with the organization's security strategy.
-As a result, a framework is created to improve the security governance of the use of enterprise application technology.
+The Core Business Application Security (CBAS) project is designed to combine different industry standards and expertise from various security professionals to provide a comprehensive framework to align enterprise application security measures with the organization's security strategy.
+As a result, a framework is created to improve the security governance of enterprise application technology.

 ## Background